MNRidgeback/MNRidgeback/README.md

 - 👋 Hi, I’m @MNRidgeback
-- 👀 I’m interested in Software Engineering and Development
+- 👀 I’m interested in Software Engineering and Software Development
 - 🌱 I’m currently learning C# based on my knowledge of C++
-- 💞️ I’m looking to collaborate on my
+- 💞️ I’m looking to collaborate on algorithms and solutions
 - 📫 How to reach me - jsennentz@comcast.net
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a big musichead